-5.3.
 Rate increase of the protected data

 Apart from the processing overhead due to the IPsec/IP processor queue, a security mechanism adds an additional space overhead by increasing the size of the final transmitted user packets.
 The increase owes to the extra security fields encapsulated with the user data in the final packets, and has the natural effect of increasing both the packet transmission time and the final output rate (thereby consuming more bandwidth on the wireless channel).
 Fig. 8 depicts the rate increase of the protected data as a function of the actual user data rate.
-As was expected from the discussion of the space overhead of IPsec (Section 4), the tunnel mode of operation leads to a higher overhead than the transport mode.
+As was expected from the discussion of the space overhead of IPsec (Sect.
+4), the tunnel mode of operation leads to a higher overhead than the transport mode.
 One may observe that for each mode of operation of IPsec, the confidentiality services (using AES or DES or 3DES) impose the same rate increase; the slight difference between the space overhead of AES and DES (3DES) causes a negligible difference to the rate increase of the protected data.
-The same applies among the pure authentication, and the combined authentication and confidentiality security services (i.e., MD5, SHA-1,
+The same applies among the pure authentication, and the combined authentication and confidentiality security services impose the lowest rate increase of the protected data; while the pure authentication security services and the combined confidentiality and authentication services impose the highest increase to the final output rate.